-This is a free employment law guide covering the basics of British employment law.
-Click on the subject headings in the contents list below.
+This is a free employment law guide covering the basics of British employment law for employers and managers.

 LEGAL DISCLAIMER: All advice and explanation of the law in this law guide is intended for information purposes only, and is not a substitute for taking formal specific legal advice from a practising solicitor or barrister.
 While every care has been taken to ensure the accuracy of the contents of this law guide and the opinions in it, no responsibility for loss occasioned to any person or company acting or refraining from action as a result of any statement in it or otherwise caused by relying upon the contents of this law guide is accepted by the author or publishers.
 This law guide may not be reproduced or copied in any form without the express written consent of the publishers.